50 Unforgettable Things to Do in Riviera Nayarit

 - Take your camera for photos at the top

-- Follow the LNT (Leave No Trace) principles
+- Follow LNT (Leave No Trace) principles

 - Don’t meander off the trails